Chapter 14:

 Everything was the same as how he remembered it.

-The stairs, dinner table, and the furniture were all in the exact same places he saw it years ago.
+The stairs, dinner table, and furniture were all in the exact same places he saw them years ago.

-But what caught Blake's eyes the most were the television and couch sitting in the middle of the living room.
-The TV was on, but he didn't pay attention to what was being shown on it.
-He was too distracted by all the memories of him watching TV with Lena flooding back into his mind.
+But what caught Rin's eyes the most were the television and couch sitting in the middle of the living room.
+The TV was on, but what it showed wasn't important to him.
+All the memories of him watching TV with Lena came flooding back into his mind.

 A slight chuckle escaped his lips as the door closed behind him.